kaaproject/kaa/doc/Customization-guide/How-to-contribute/Jira-flow/index.md

 ## Working on issues

 After you submitted an issue, it will appear in the selected project space for the Kaa team members to spot.
-The work on the issue can begin after the team lead included it in a sprint and a person is assigned to the issue.
+Now you can start contributing on [GitHub](https://github.com/kaaproject/).

+When you make a pull request (PR), make sure you follow these two rules:

+1. Every PR must have one or more Jira issues to it.
+Do not make a PR if there is no corresponding Jira issue(s) yet.
+Create the issue(s) first.

+2. Follow this PR naming convention: _ticket number_(, _ticket n number_)*: _brief change summary_

+	Good examples:

+			KAA-1123: Migration instructions from Kaa 0.9.0 to 0.10.0
+			APP-144: [Android] Notification Sample Sdk Bug
+			KAA-1, KAA-2: [Documentation] Create pages for log appender instructions

+	Bad examples:

+			Kaa 123 blah
+			KAA234 - blah
+			whatevs KAA-345

-When there is a pull request on GitHub related to your issue, the relevant information will appear under the **Development** section of the issue.
+If you named your PR as per above related to your issue, the relevant information will appear under the **Development** section of the issue.
 See also [Git flow]({{root_url}}Customization-guide/How-to-contribute/Git-flow/).

 ![Development section](attach/development_section.png)